Document type

 Well, it does appear that things have changed, for both the book and the films.
 FAB Press brings us a fully revised and redesigned edition, while the films themselves are touring North American theaters and a U.S. distribution deal for a large cross-section of the Nikkatsu back catalogue is in the works.

 Mark Schilling's No Borders, No Limits, however, clears up that misunderstanding by finally giving us the big picture of the studio and environment that nurtured a style of filmmaking that was a radical break with genre movie conventions to begin with.
-Nikkatsu was one of Japan's oldest film studios when it was absorbed by Daiei on the eve of World War II, as the film industry was forced pool its resources into three filmmaking conglomerates in an effort to both economise raw materials and facilitate cinema's support for the war effort.
-In the early 1950s, it essentially had to start from scratch, what with all its production facilities still owned by Daiei, which continued to exist.
-When it finally resumed production, with the fortunes it had gathered by distributing foreign films to a hungry audience of city dwellers eager to escape their impoverished lives, it chose to bet not on Japan's indigenous genres like the jidai-geki or the yakuza film, but on a new kind of dramatic action template modelled after the American and French films it had been bringing to cinemas in the previous years.
+Nikkatsu was one of Japan's oldest film studios when it was absorbed by Daiei on the eve of World War II, as the film industry was forced to pool its resources into three filmmaking conglomerates in an effort to both economise raw materials and facilitate cinema's support for the war effort.
+In the early 1950s, it essentially had to start from scratch, what with all its production facilities still owned by Daiei, which continued to exist after the war had ended.
+When Nikkatsu finally resumed production, with the fortunes it had gathered by distributing foreign films to a hungry audience of city dwellers eager to escape their impoverished lives, it chose to bet not on Japan's indigenous genres like the jidai geki or the yakuza film, but on a new kind of dramatic action template modelled after the American and French films it had been bringing to cinemas in the previous years.

-Modelled on westerns, youth films, action comedies and film noir, Nikkatsu's mukokuseki akushun ('no-nationality' or 'borderless' action) spawned more than a decades' worth of quickly-made, but for the most part imaginative and vivacious genre potboilers, tailored around fledgling, fresh-faced stars like Yujiro Ishihara, Koji Wada, Akira Kobayashi, Jo Shishido and Tetsuya Watari, and served up in weekly, double-bill doses (i.e. a production of roughly 100 films per year).
+Modelled on westerns, youth films, action comedies, and film noir, Nikkatsu's mukokuseki akushon ('no-nationality' or 'borderless' action) spawned more than a decade's worth of quickly-made, but for the most part imaginative and vivacious genre potboilers, tailored around fledgling, fresh-faced stars like Yujiro Ishihara, Koji Wada, Akira Kobayashi, Jo Shishido, and Tetsuya Watari, and served up in weekly, double-bill doses (i.e. a production of roughly 100 films per year).

 Schilling's book forms an excellent introduction to a vastly overlooked but crucial chapter in the history of Japanese film.
 It offers crucial information about the workings of the studio system that you won't find in any existing English-language volume on Japanese film history.
 The author takes a level-headed view, making no attempt to hide the fact that Nikkatsu's conveyor-belt mentality produced more than its share of camera fodder (Shishido readily acknowledges this in a very entertaining interview, in which the formerly hamster-faced star manages to be both self-deprecating and self-aggrandizing), but at the same time Schilling praises the gems and the talents that honed them.